User37som/libbitcoin/bx-send-tx.md

 $ bx send-tx --help
 ```
 ```
-Usage: bx send-tx [-h] [--config VALUE] [TRANSACTION]
+Usage: bx send-tx [-h] [--config value] [TRANSACTION]

-Info: Broadcast a transaction to the Bitcoin network via a
+Info: Broadcast a transaction to the Bitcoin network via a Libbitcoin server.
-Libbitcoin/Obelisk server.

 Options (named):

 -c [--config]        The path to the configuration settings file.
 -h [--help]          Get a description and instructions for this command.

 Arguments (positional):